AdobeDocs/analytics.en/help/components/dimensions/pages-not-found.md

 ---
 # Pages not found

 *This help page describes how 'Pages not found' works as a [dimension](overview.md).
-See the [Pages not found](../metrics/pages-not-found.md) metric for more information.*
+See the [Pages not found](../metrics/pages-not-found.md) metric page for information on how it works as a metric.*

 The 'Pages not found' dimension shows URLs that contained an error.
 This dimension is useful when you want to lower the number of errors that visitor get on your site.